UX Academy is broken into 3 phases.

-- Part-time (20 hrs/wk) students have 1 mentor session per week for 24 weeks
+- Part-time (20 hrs/wk) students have 1 mentor session per week

-- Full-time (40 hrs/wk) students have 2 mentor sessions per week for 12 weeks
+- Full-time (40 hrs/wk) students have 2 mentor sessions per week

-UX Academy alumni includes product designers at places like Facebook, Sony, Adidas, Microsoft, and more.
+After graduating from UX Academy and landing your first job, you'll enter our UX Academy Alumni network.
+UX Academy alumni include product designers at places like Facebook, Sony, Adidas, Microsoft, and more.